gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 > As an alternative to the radiated emission limits shown in paragraphs (a) and (b) of this section, digital devices may be shown to comply with the standards contained in Third Edition of the International Special Committee on Radio Interference (CISPR), Pub.
 22, “Information Technology Equipment - Radio Disturbance Characteristics - Limits and Methods of Measurement” (incorporated by reference, see § 15.38). -- FCC Part 15: § 15.109 Radiated emission limits.

+### CISPR 11

+Conducted and radiated RF limits for ISM equipment.

 ### CISPR 25

 CISPR 25 is a very popular standard that provides limits and measurement techniques for EMC compliance.
 It's full name is "Vehicles, boats and internal combustion engines - Radio disturbance characteristics - Limits and methods of measurement for the protection of on-board receivers".
 The standard gets a lot of attention because it is one that applies to the automotive industry.